RafaelFino/Data2Parquet-go/README.md

 ### [AWS-S3](https://github.com/RafaelFino/Data2Parquet-go/blob/main/pkg/writer/aws-s3.go) (`WriterType` = `aws-s3`)

 ## [Config](https://github.com/RafaelFino/Data2Parquet-go/blob/main/pkg/config/config.go) (/pkg/config)
-- **Address**: HTTP server Address configuration tag, describe the address of the server, its an optional field only used for HTTP server.
-The default value is empty.
 - **BufferSize**: BufferSize configuration tag, describe the size of the buffer, its an important field for control buffer and page size to flush data.
 The default value is `100`.
 - **BufferType**: BufferType configuration tag, describe the type of the buffer, this fields accepte two values, `mem` or `redis`.
 The default value is `mem`.
 - **Debug**: Debug configuration tag, describe the debug mode, its an optional field.
 The debug mode will generate a lot of information.
 The default value is `false`.
+- **DisableLogColors**: DisableLogColors configuration tag, describe the disable log colors mode, its an optional field.
+The default value is `false`.
 - **FlushInterval**: FlushInterval configuration tag, describe the interval to flush data in seconds, its an important field to control the time to flush data.
 The default value is `5`.
 - **JsonSchemaPath**: JsonSchemaPath configuration tag, describe the path to the JSON schema file, its an optional field.
 The default value is empty. *This feature is not implemented yet.
-- Port: Port configuration tag, describe the port of the server, its an optional field only used for HTTP server.
-The default value is `8080`.
 - **RecordType**: RecordType configuration tag, describe the type of the record, this fields accepte two values, `log` or `dynamic`.
 The default value is log. *Dynamic type is not implemented yet.
 - **RecoveryAttempts**: RecoveryAttempts configuration tag, describe the number of attempts to recover data, its an optional field.
 The default value is `0`.
 - **RedisDataPrefix**: RedisDataPrefix configuration tag, describe the prefix of the data key in Redis, its an optional field.
 The default value is `data`.